 Hello, my name is Ryan Aasen.
 I'm an artist and educator broadly interested in the intersecting politics and histories of media technology, privacy, and class structure.
 I was an MIT Transmedia Storytelling Initiative fellow, a Northern Lights.mn Art(ists) on the Verge fellow, and my work has been exhibited internationally.
 I have an MS in Art, Culture and Technology from MIT, and a BFA in Integrated Media from St. Cloud State University.
 I live and work in New York City where I currently teach at Parsons School of Design and Stevens Institute of Technology.
 (CV)

 lonewolf is an ongoing nonlinear exploration and documentation of contemporary anxieties around ideas of surveillance, terrorism, and nationalism, and their relationship to the commons.

-Butt Pirates is a semi-autobiographical essay about the effects of technology, geography, and class structure on sexual identites.
+Butt Pirates is a semi-autobiographical essay about the effects of technology, geography, and class structure on sexual identities.

 linknyc.info was a guerilla video installation for LinkNYC kiosks.